The following is an example of the type of proposal that you will be developing:

 The discussion should indicate in quantitative terms, to the extent possible, what the project will produce through its planned activities.

 II.B.
-Detailed Project Activities and Work Plan:
+Detailed Project Activities and Work Plan: (~ two pages)

 - Identify which geovisualization/geovisual analytics tools will be most useful in answering NouHu’s RFP.

 IV.
-PROJECT MONITORING AND EVALUATION
+PROJECT MONITORING AND EVALUATION (~ two pages)

 This section should discuss proposed mechanisms and procedures for monitoring of project operations to ensure that activities occur as planned, that they remain directed towards stated objectives, and that appropriate corrective action is taken if required.